After you’ve moved to the Gambia, you may consider hiring affordable domestic help for your home in the Gambia.

 How much should you pay?

 Typical salaries for domestic workers depend on the skill level, i.e. in addition to cleaning does she cook and babysit and perhaps even drive and the hours that they are working?
 Are they leaving at the end of each day or do they live with you?
 Always leave room for raises or the occasional help they will need when, say, a relative has died, a child gets sick, or their house is leaking.
 For a live-in help you typically also provide the food, plus furnishings for her room, and perhaps the occasional doctor’s visit, since there is no insurance to speak of.

 What you should also make sure of before you hire a domestic worker is that he or she is Gambian or, if not, make sure that he or she is in the country legally as a permanent resident with working papers.

-Make sure you spend some time interviewing her and checking her ID, and have her come work for you on a temporary basis first, to get an opportunity to watch her and specify exactly what it is you want done – and what not!
-Gambians are generally very kind with a great sense of humor, but they are also a proud people who want to be taken seriously.
-An experienced maid will have her routine and if you want things done a certain way, it is best to talk about all those things upfront, or perhaps have regular meetings to address any changes.
+Make sure you spend some time interviewing her and checking her ID, and have her come work for you on a temporary basis first, to get an opportunity to watch her and specify exactly what it is you want to be done – and what not!
+Gambians are generally very kind with a great sense of humour, but they are also proud people who want to be taken seriously.
+An experienced maid will have her routine and if you want things done a certain way, it is best to talk about all those things up front, or perhaps have regular meetings to address any changes.

 So while you’re busy packing up and saying your good-byes at home, take some time to think about your future Gambian life with domestic help.
 And count the times you’re scrubbing toothpaste out of your sink, mopping and cleaning and tidying up the garden – they might be your last for a while!